mosaicnetworks/monetd/docs/install.rst

 implemented using a smart-contract written in `Solidity <https://solidity.readthedocs.io/en/develop/introduction-to-smart-contracts.html>`__, with the corresponding EVM bytecode set in the genesis file.
-For every newly defined network, the smart-contract needs to be re-compiled because it should embed the initial whitelist.
+For every newly defined network, the smart-contract needs to be recompiled because it embeds the initial whitelist.
 Hence, the Solidity compiler (solc) is a requirement to define a new network and produce the appropriate genesis file.

 Please refer to the `solidity compiler installation instructions <https://solidity.readthedocs.io/en/develop/installing-solidity.html>`__.

-Attention: The Node.js version of the compiler is not supported.
-Do not install via `npm install solc`.
+**Attention**: The Node.js version of the compiler is not supported. **Do not install via** ``npm install solc``.

 Other requirements
 ~~~~~~~~~~~~~~~~~~